The following is an excerpt from my book. It is available at:

 Clearly, he doesn’t see my Frisbee-size shoulder pads.
 Yep, I am powerful.

-I carry a large can of ACQUANET hairspray to tame my power, bouffant, Jackie O. brunette hairstyle.
-I am grateful to all the women before me who worked so hard to pave the way for me to me to push through the revolving door at 30 Rockefeller Plaza in my Columbo inspired trench coat and overstuffed briefcase.
+I carry a can of hairspray to tame my power, bouffant, Jackie O. brunette hairstyle.
+I am grateful to all the women before me who worked so hard to pave the way to push through the revolving door at 30 Rockefeller Plaza in my Columbo inspired trench coat and overstuffed briefcase.

 Meantime, in the rest of the world, Japan agrees to impose a voluntary quota on its car exports to the U.S. I read IOCOCCA, the autobiography of Lee Iacocca and MAYOR by Ed Koch.
 Nancy Reagan reinforces my motto in her 1985, “Just Say No” campaign to educate young Americans about dangers of drug use.
 Back then, top fashion models like Elle Macpherson run on the beach drinking pink diet TAB during commercials.
 The message is anyone who drinks diet colas and fits into slim designer jeans like Brooke Shields is healthy, even if they order a diet TAB with what we call “murder burgers’ from White Castle.